 ✓ Recommended area to stay in Osaka for day-trippers & bullet train passengers arriving later in the evening

 Looking to explore Japan beyond Osaka?
 Staying in Shin-Osaka in the Yodogawa Ward might just be the answer.
-Home to the city’s main shinkansen (bullet train) terminal, this area is the perfect location for travellers looking to take on some of the best day trips from Osaka or otherwise easily escape the urban buzz.
+The area is home to the city’s main shinkansen (bullet train) terminal.
+It’s the perfect location for travellers looking to take on some of the best day trips from Osaka to escape the urban buzz.

-Although there isn’t much to do in the area itself, Shin-Osaka is located on the Midosuji subway line and is just a 3 stops from Kita and 6 stops from Minami, making it a relatively convenient alternative for where to stay in Osaka.
+There isn’t much to do in the area itself, but Shin-Osaka is located on the Midosuji subway line.
+It’s just three stops from Kita and six stops from Minami, making it a convenient alternative.

 Recommended hotels in Shin-Osaka

-Despite being a rather dull neighbourhood for sightseeing, Shin-Osaka has a great accommodations selection thanks to its shinkansen connections.
-You should have no problems finding decent accommodations in the budget and mid-range but will need to look elsewhere (like Kita & Umeda) for high-end luxury.
+Sure, it’s a rather dull neighbourhood for sightseeing.
+But Shin-Osaka has a great accommodations selection thanks to its shinkansen connections.
+You should have no problems finding decent accommodations in the budget and mid-range.
+For high-end luxury, you’ll need to look elsewhere (like Kita & Umeda).

-- hotel androoms Shin-Osaka: A brand-new hotel that is as value-laden as they come in Yodogawa Ward.
+• hotel androoms Shin-Osaka is a brand-new hotel.
+It’s as value-laden as they come in Yodogawa Ward.
 Rooms here are modern and cozy, but the real treat is the property’s on-site onsen.

-- Residential Hotel Hare Shin-Osaka: One of the top choices in the area, this property features clean, comfortable & larger-than-normal rooms for Japanese standards.
-The bullet train station is just 5-10 minutes away by foot.
+• Residential Hotel Hare Shin-Osaka is one of the top choices in the area.
+This property features clean, comfortable & larger-than-normal rooms for Japanese standards.
+The bullet train station is just 5 to 10 minutes away by foot.

-- Courtyard by Marriott Shin-Osaka Station: Built adjacent to the shinkansen terminal, this excellent mid-range hotel is a top choice for where to stay in Osaka for day-trippers and anyone arriving late into the evening from elsewhere in Japan.
-Besides the lovely contemporary rooms, guests will love the food & the views from the 19th-floor teppanyaki restaurant.
+• Courtyard by Marriott Shin-Osaka Station sits next to the shinkansen terminal.
+This excellent mid-range hotel is a top choice for day-trippers and anyone arriving late into the evening from elsewhere in Japan.
+The hotel features lovely contemporary rooms.
+Guests will also love the food & the views from the 19th-floor teppanyaki restaurant.

 Budget